rvcgeeks/Rvc-TCP-Station/README.md

 --shell-- @(victim uname) --bash-- init; (path to the script)/rvc-tcp-station -u
 ```
 So 'init' will cause the connection to terminate and immediately the uninstall is carried out
+You will never need to fear what if other user shuts down without leaving the group, will the threads
+be damaged? will the network get destroyed? absolutely no as we have caught SIGTERM at the client side and
+have gracefully closed the ongoing connection with proper --exit-- request to server.
+SIGTERM is sent by OS to
+running applications to give them a chance to execute cleanup and their own exit routines .. we have just made use
+of it.
+So by these all features of client a hidden remote control of deploy and forget type can be implemented.

 How is hidden client implemented: